emilyThesecond/BlackJack/README.md

 To start the game, Choose the amount you want to bet.
 Next, click on the deal button.
 The cards will then be distributed and you can now make your move!
 ***
 ## Moves
-Depending on the cards you're dealt, you can choose from four options.
-You have **Hit, Double Down, split, stand.**
+Depending on the cards you're dealt, you can choose from two options.
+You have **Hit, stand.**
 1. **Hit** : Take another card
-2. **Double Down** : You double the amount of your original bet for one more card.
-You cannot get another card after the first.
-3. **Split** : If you have your first two cards the same value.
-You split them to be two hands and play both hands.
-If you get the same number again for the split hands you could also split that hand to play three hands.
-You can split up to three times for four hands.
-4. **Stand** : hold your total and end your turn.
+2. **Stand** : hold your total and end your turn.
 ### Card Values
 All cards are at face value except for:
 - #### Ace